-Reds begin early run toward mediocrity
+Reds run toward mediocrity behind schedule

-“It’s rare that we see a Reds team start out with this kind of sprint,” said baseball analyst Peter Robinson.
-“Well, it’s more of a saunter than a sprint.
-Usually, their race to mediocrity tends to start when the humidity of summer kicks in.
-It must be refreshing for them to have it happen while the spring is still beginning to bloom.”
+“It’s disappointing to see a Reds team start out so far behind a mediocre record,” said baseball analyst Peter Robinson.
+“Usually, their race to mediocrity tends to start very early in the season.
+Hopefully some medicrity will start happening while the spring is still beginning to bloom.”

 The team itself is not alone in their spirited quest for mediocrity.
 The City of Cincinnati has shown support by continuing its own mediocre existence. the fans of Cincinnati continue their middling support of their team, and the Cincinnati media continues their proud tradition of mediocre coverage of all the mediocrity.

 - Disney princesses relieved Ben Roethlisberger won't be visiting

 - Ben Roethlisberger and brother compete in Sexual Assault Bowl

 - Peyton Manning to decide fate of Indianapolis Colts coaching staff

 - Miami strippers prepare for busy season following A-Rodís suspension